nagasudhirpulla/taming_python/blog/skills/logging_syslog.md

 logger.info("Hello World!!!")
 logger.error("This is error message")
 ```
-* As shown in the ab
+* As shown in the above

 ## Minimal Syslog server setup